 3. Unlocking Sustainable Finance

-Working with partners, TNC helps refinance countries’ national debt, often purchasing the debt at a discount and restructuring it with better interest rates and/or longer repayment terms.
+Working with partners, TNC helps refinance countries’ national debt, often purchasing the debt at a discount and refinancing it with better interest rates and/or longer repayment terms.

 Is the Blue Bonds Model Effective?

-The Blue Bonds debt conversion model has a proven track record of producing conservation outcomes including a pilot in the Republic of Seychelles.
-In 2016, Seychelles worked with TNC to restructure part of its national debt, generating up $430,000 per year for marine conservation and climate change adaptation.
+The Blue Bonds debt conversion model has a proven track record of producing conservation outcomes beginning with a pilot in the Republic of Seychelles.
+In 2016, Seychelles worked with TNC to refinance part of its national debt, generating up to $430,000 per year for marine conservation and climate change adaptation.
 As of 2020, the Seychelles government has protected 86 million acres of ocean—exceeding their goal to protect 30% of Seychelles’ Exclusive Economic Zone and Territorial Sea by 2020.
+In 2021, we expanded the initiative with a successful Blue Bonds transaction in Belize, and in 2022, we announced a project in Barbados.
+And the success of this approach has led TNC to begin looking at how this work can be expanded to also protect freshwater and terrestrial systems in line with global protection commitments.

 Scaling the Opportunity

-Blue Bonds create a win-win-win situation: the national governments get significant financial savings to invest in natural resources that support their economies; local communities, in turn, see their livelihoods and cultural heritage protected; and the donors who provided the original seed funding realize incredible leverage on their philanthropic investment—a multiplier of up to 40 times.
+Blue Bonds benefit people and nature: the national governments get significant financial savings to invest in natural resources that support their economies; local communities, in turn, see their livelihoods and cultural heritage protected; and the donors who provided the original seed funding realize incredible leverage on their philanthropic investment—a multiplier of up to 40 times.

-TNC is working with island and coastal countries in the Caribbean, Africa, Latin America, the Pacific Islands and the West Indian Ocean to improve marine area management and create new marine protected areas over the next five years.
-If we can raise $40.5 million in philanthropic funding to initiate projects in those countries, we can then secure additional private investments to work with countries on restructuring debt and secure long-term sustainable financing for ocean conservation.
+TNC is working with island and coastal countries in the Caribbean, Africa, Latin America, the Pacific Islands and the West Indian Ocean to improve marine area management and create new marine protected areas.

 These territories are home to 13% of the world’s coral reefs, and customized marine protection plans would ensure the reefs are protected and restored.
 Those healthy reefs in turn provide habitat for fish, sea turtles and other marine species; they can also “seed” surrounding reefs by spreading coral larvae through ocean currents.
 And protecting these areas will ultimately benefit the more than 2.4 billion people living in coastal regions through more sustainable economies and stronger resilience to climate change.